Laukaha

-Laukaha has a railway station also.

-Laukaha in India and Thadi in Nepal are a part of one of the agreed route for Mutual Trade between India and Nepal.
-Nepal Government of Nepal has set up a dedicated customs office in the town. and Government of India has set up a Land Customs Station with a Superintendent level officer.
-So in simple Import and Export are allowed in this location.
+Laukaha in India and Thadi in Nepal are a part of one of the agreed routes for mutual trade between India and Nepal.
+The Government of Nepal has set up a dedicated customs office in the town and the Government of India has set up a land customs station with a superintendent level officer.

-Nearest city in Nepal is Lahan, Nepal where there is a popular Eye Hospital by name of Sagarmatha Choudhary Eye Hospital, Lahan.

 Transportation

-Now Laukaha is well connected to NH 57 via Khutauna to Phulparas.
-Approximate distance from Laukaha to Phulparas is 30 km.
+Laukaha is connected to NH 57 via Khutauna to Phulparas.
+The approximate distance from Laukaha to Phulparas is 30 km.